HTTPArchive/almanac.httparchive.org/src/content/en/2025/pwa.md

 {{ figure_markup(
   image="pwa-sw-events.png",
-  caption="Most used service worker events.", description="Bar chart showing the popularity of service worker events, with activate being around 96% and install around 64%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSptnOeENss_fXr9rsRy03DDysKKEz2BbZH52DQGEg745UaZVtTHKoy5qHiY8MHb-VAaEUlZCCcXX81/pubchart?oid=1621146621&format=interactive", sheets_gid="577288813", sql_file="sw_events.sql"
+  caption="Most used service worker events.", description="Bar chart showing the most used service worker events.
+Lifecycle events dominate the data, with the `activate` event appearing on 96% of PWA sites and the `install` event used by 64%.
+Functional events see lower but notable adoption, with `fetch` at 12% for intercepting network requests and `push` and `notificationclick` both at 7%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSptnOeENss_fXr9rsRy03DDysKKEz2BbZH52DQGEg745UaZVtTHKoy5qHiY8MHb-VAaEUlZCCcXX81/pubchart?oid=1621146621&format=interactive", sheets_gid="577288813", sql_file="sw_events.sql"